Welcome to Year 1

 The Year 1 class team includes Miss Fitzgerald, the class teacher; and Mrs Woodward and Mrs Synnott, teaching assistants.

-During PPA (planning, preparation and assessment) time on a Tuesday afternoon, Mrs Williams and the PE coach teach the class.
+During PPA (planning, preparation and assessment) time on a Tuesday morning, Mrs Budd teaches the class.

 Here you will find links to our year ahead and useful websites linked to our learning.